Jobs in skill shortage and labour shortage

 Plasterers apply plaster or other materials to buildings.
 They usually specialise in either interior or exterior plastering.

-Quantity surveyors manage finances for construction projects.
-They calculate budgets based on clients' requirements, and prepare detailed estimates to ensure budgets are sufficient for each stage of construction.
+Quantity surveyors manage finances for constructions, calculate budgets and prepare detailed estimates to ensure budgets are sufficient.

 Roofers repair or install roofs using materials such as roofing iron, tiles and shingles.